endlessm/eos-knowledge-lib/releases/sdk5.md

 No changes are required for apps using the modular framework.

 ## Release notes ##

+### SDK 5.6 (November 21, 2019)
+- Modular Framework: Add support for opening audio files in a MediaLightbox.
+- Modular Framework: Allow MediaLightbox to show content that is not a child ("resource") of another model.
+- Modular Framework: Tweak search behaviour to improve matching with partial words.

 ### SDK 5.5 (July 18, 2019)
 - Modular Framework: Disable copy and print actions based on document model metadata.